cheater/articles/haskell-curses.md

 This article creates a program with an interactive user interface that displays a list of things, kind of like in an email program or a file manager; it displays a "cursor" by highlighting the line it's on, and allows you to move the selection.
 When the selection moves to the edge of the screen it scrolls the list.

 The same program is developed for *HSCurses*, *NCurses* and *Vty*.
 In-depth explanations are in the *HSCurses* part, the *NCurses* and *Vty* parts just compare the differences.
-Currently, *NCurses* looks like the best choice; closely followed by *Vty*.
+Currently, *Vty* looks like the best choice; followed not-so-closely by *NCurses*.
 The *HSCurses* library did not perform well enough to suggest its use.

-The description of every library has a section called "Caveat emptor" which describes the problems encountered with it.
+The description of every library has a section called "Caveat emptor" which describes the problems encountered with it; *Vty* does not have any.

 ## Available libraries
 There are three notable packages for Haskell:

 1. *[hscurses](http://hackage.haskell.org/package/hscurses)* which is fairly established and works well.
 It's somewhat low-level at times, but then that makes it very similar to how you use *curses* in *C*-like languages
 1. *[ncurses](http://hackage.haskell.org/package/ncurses)* — newer than *hscurses* and somewhat higher-level.
 One downside for me was not being able to run it in interpreted mode, it displayed garbage unless I compiled my program and ran the binary
-1. *[Vty](http://hackage.haskell.org/package/vty)*, not as new as Haskell's *ncurses*; a complete rewrite in Haskell, without using the *ncurses(3)* family of libraries.
+1. *[vty](http://hackage.haskell.org/package/vty)*, not as new as Haskell's *ncurses*; a complete rewrite in Haskell, without using the *ncurses(3)* family of libraries.
 Good for things where *curses* is not available; does not work on [Windows](http://mjg59.dreamwidth.org/5552.html).
+The best choice in my opinion.

 ## *HSCurses*
 Let's take a look at HSCurses first.
 There's a [pretty good tutorial for HSCurses in Japanese](http://d.hatena.ne.jp/itchyny/20110902/1314965062).
 You can also get an example package called *[hscurses-fish-ex](http://hackage.haskell.org/package/hscurses-fish-ex)* which displays a fish tank and is a sort of tech demo; you can find its source under *~/.cabal/packages/hackage.haskell.org/hscurses-fish-ex/*.